-University of Pennsylvania is a private, nonprofit school in an urban setting in Philadelphia, Pennsylvania.
-UPenn was founded in 1740 and now enrolls around 22,436 students a year, including 9,872 undergrads.
-UPenn offers on-campus housing for students.
+University of Pennsylvania is a private, nonprofit school in the urban setting of Philadelphia, Pennsylvania.
+UPenn was founded in 1740 and the school currently enrolls around 23,431 students per year, which includes 9,962 undergraduate students.
+UPenn offers housing for students.
 The majority of students live on campus but first-year students are not required to live in the dorms.

 Interested in journalism or communications?
 UPenn students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Excited for Greek life?
-UPenn has fraternities and sororities.
+UPenn has both fraternities and sororities.

 Planning to play sports?
 UPenn has many options for athletes.
 See them all and learn more about life at UPenn on the Student Life page.

-Let's take a closer look at all of these areas to get a better sense of what UPenn offers and if it sounds like the right college for you.
+Let's take a closer look at these areas to get a better sense of what UPenn offers and if the school might be a good choice for you.

-Out of all the first-year, full-time undergrads who start at UPenn, around 95% come back the next year.
+Out of all the first-year, full-time undergrads who start at UPenn, around 98% return for their sophomore year.
 Around 96% of students who started at UPenn earn their Bachelor's degrees within six years.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-The average student debt for graduates in the class of 2021 was around $23,876 per student, not including those with no debt.
+Graduates in the class of 2022 had an average of $26,481 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 Some financial aid is available on a first-come, first-served basis, so fill out the FAFSA as soon as you can.
 Visit the FAFSA website to apply for student aid.
 Remember, the first F in FAFSA stands for FREE!
 You should never have to pay to submit the Free Application for Federal Student Aid (FAFSA), so be very wary of anyone asking you for money.